loopbackio/loopback.io/pages/en/lb4/Thinking-in-LoopBack.md

 At this point, we are ready to make these tests pass by coding up your business logic.

+Please refer to [Perform an auto-generated smoke test of your REST API](./Testing-your-application.html#perform-an-auto-generated-smoke-test-of-your-rest-api) from Testing your application for more details.

 ## Define your testing strategy

 It may be tempting to overlook the importance of a good testing strategy when starting a new project.
 Initially, as the project is small and we mostly keep adding new code, even badly-written test suite seem to work well.
 However, as the project grows and matures, inefficiencies in the test suite can severely slow down the progress.